Window Frame Terminology

 Vinyl Clad

-wood frame windows in which the exterior wood frame is covered by a sheet of vinyl so that it is more durable and low maintenance.
-This provides the interior beauty of wood with the exterior weather resistance of vinyl.
+Wood frame windows in which the exterior wood frame is covered by a sheet of vinyl so that it is more durable and low maintenance.
+Specifically, this provides the interior beauty of wood with the exterior weather resistance of vinyl.
 More on vinyl windows.

 Quality Replacement Window Companies